ki-william/ESP8266/README.md

 # NodeMcu

  *NodeMcu kit projects and examples using C/C++ and also Arduino IDE*

-NodeMcu is an dev-kit based on esp family you can program it using lua,C/C++,Arduino C ,python and more.
+NodeMcu is an dev-kit based on esp family you can program it using lua , C/C++ , Arduino C , python and more.

 here we will use C/C++ and Arduino C